 - Snowy Owl: Snowy owls are well adapted to life in the arctic.
 Males are all white and females have flecks of black on their feathers.
 While they are born with pure white feathers, juveniles will have similar coloring to females until they mature.
 They hunt small rodents and birds.
 They are not generally nocturnal; many snowy owls are active during the daytime.
 They nest on the ground, choosing a nest site with visibility and laying a clutch of approximately 3-11 eggs.
 Both the males and the females care for the young.
 Snowy owls are listed as a vulnerable species.

-After breakfast together at the Centre, we will head out into the field for another full day of wildlife viewing.
-This will be the last chance for viewing polar bears, fox and other wildlife before we board an evening flight back to Winnipeg.
-Dinner will be en route.
+After breakfast together at the Centre, we will head out into the field for a morning of wildlife viewing.
+This will be the last chance for viewing polar bears, fox and other wildlife before we board our flight back to Winnipeg.
+Dinner will be in Winnipeg.
 Overnight accommodations will be at the Grand Lakeview Hotel at the Winnipeg Airport.

 - Inuksuk: These rock cairns built on the arctic tundra have a deep cultural significance for the Inuit people who have inhabited the land for over a thousand years.
 These cairns were built with unworked stone, usually in a spire form as its simplest form.
 There are questions as to whether the cross format appeared before or after european christian influences reached the area.
 The stones may have marked important gathering sites, food caches, animal migration routes or other significant aspects of Inuit life.
 The inuksuk are of great importance to the Inuit and their destruction is forbidden.
 The structures are often confused with the inunnguaq, a human form that resembles the inuksuk.
 These human-like forms may have been more spiritual than functional and traditional Inuit culture makes a clear distinction between the two.